JohnD-Axway/axway-open-docs/content/en/docs/apim_policydev/apigw_polref/integrity_additional.md

 #### Call policy to discover key

 Use this option to select a policy to find the appropriate key to verify a JWS Token.

-The policy *must* return the key in either JWK or PEM format and the key should be in the 'content.body' message attribute.
+You must ensure that the key in the selected policy follows these two requirements:

+* It is either in JWK (a single JWK or a JWK set) or PEM (a PEM encoded X.509 certificate or an RSA Public key) format.
+You can select one of each, or both options.
+* It is placed in the `content.body` message attribute.

+If no key is returned or the key is not in the correct format, the filter will fail.
+If the key cannot verify the JWS signature, the filter will fail.

 Before the policy is called, two message attributes are created containing the JWS header and payload, `jws.header` and `jws.payload`, respectively.
 You can use these attributes in the discovery policy to locate the correct key.

 For example, you can use: